 - Maintain excellent customer service with the ability to multitask while answering the needs of new and repeat high-end clientele.

 - Brainstorm, recommend and establish customized menu options with the Executive Chef.

 - Coordinate staff schedule and arrange for temporary help or equipment according to event needs.

 - Achieved expanded and increased sales through key accounts opening with full-time restaurant managers.

 - Acquired, Developed & upsold catering services to both consumer & business organizations.

-- Performed cashier duties & ensured cash was in balance to reduce losses.
+- Performed cashier duties & ensured cash was in the balance to reduce losses.

-- Provided answer to customer queries over the phone for services provided by the business.
+- Provided answers to customer query over the phone for services provided by the business.